conferencetools/conferencetools.github.io/_docs/tickets/configuration/application.md

 To clarify the last two options: Gross applies a discount to the price after tax, Net applies it before tax, resulting in a larger overall discount.

+#### Metadata

+Metadata is a new feature which allows for more fine grained control over which discount codes are available to be used.
+This is an area under active development and new options will be added over time.
+Currently the supported options are.

+##### Available From

+The `availableFrom` key can be set to a PHP DateTime object representing the data from which a ticket becomes available.
+Leaving it blank will not restrict the date a ticket can be purchased from.

+##### Available To

+The `availableTo` key can be set to a PHP DateTime object representing the data from which a ticket ceases to be available.
+Leaving it blank will not restrict the date a ticket can be purchased on.